FAQs About Wolfried.

 We call this approach Wolfried’s Realistic Holistic™ Method: rooted in food, strengthened by plants and fungi, and responsibly open to conventional tools when the situation demands it.

-Because genuine care isn’t about choosing sides, it’s about choosing what supports the dog best.
+Because guardian-informed care isn’t about choosing sides, it’s about choosing what supports the dog best.